dfelinto/blender-manual/manual/animation/armatures/properties/display.rst

 .. _bpy.types.Armature.display_type:

 Display As
-   This controls the way the bones appear in the 3D Viewport; you have four different visualizations you can select.
+   This controls the way the bones appear in the 3D Viewport.

    .. list-table::